aimee-mcneil-melville/ToDo-Full-Stack/packages/charlottes-web-log-api/README.md

   - Instead of using `res.render` you will need to use `res.json`
   - The database fields are snake_case, but the frontend fields are camelCase.
 To make this work, you need to make sure you convert the fields from snake_case to camelCase when sending from the server to the client, and camelCase to snake_case when posting to the server.
 Remember that you can use the `as` keyword in your Knex `select` calls to control the names of the properties that come back from your queries.
   - Your data will need to be typed.
-Because the backend fields are using snake_case, you will need to use different types to that in the folder 'common', as these types are for the frontend.
-Be careful that you do not have circular imports, or any repetition in declaring your types.
+Depending on how you code the backend, you may need to use different types to that in the folder 'common', as these types are in camelCase for the frontend.
+  - Types for promises (such as those returned from `db` functions) can be written like `Promise<___>`, with the type for the expected result written inside the angle brackets `<>`.
+An example of this would be `Promise<Post[]>` for a promise that results in an array of Posts.

 </details>
 <br />